primeroIMS/primero/app/controllers/api/v2/docs/cases/id/patch.md

 **Parameters** :

-* `data` A JSON representation of the record to be created.
+* `data` A JSON representation of the record fields that will be updated.
 ```json
 {
   "data": {